flogh/cypress-angular-nestjs-code-coverage-fullstack/readme.md

 npm install -D @cypress/code-coverage nyc istanbul-lib-coverage
 ```

-> We can try to open cypress again, select the previous folder, and launch the basic.spec.ts test
+> We can now start the ng serve, try to open cypress again, select the previous folder, and launch the basic.spec.ts test
-> At the end of the test should be ..
+> If everything went good, we should see at the end of the test 'aa' line

 > The raw json output is located in .nyc_output folder